Cyprien-GEHU/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 100-atoi.c: the function convert a string to integer

 Partie 2:
-0-strcat.c: the function concatenates two string
+0-strcat.c: the function concatenates two string 1-strncat.c:the function concatenates two string with n